iHome unveils bedside alarm clock powered by Google Assistant

 The global smart speaker industry is projected to hit around $13 billion by 2024, and it’s clear that Amazon and Google are locking horns to corner the lucrative market, while Apple’s HomePod launch remains delayed.

-To truly scale their digital assistants, the big tech firms have had to open up access to third-party hardware makers — the Google Assistant SDK launched for developers and device makers in the U.S. last April, and this was expanded to several more markets a few weeks back.
-It’s unlikely that Google would have launched an alarm clock with a snooze button on it, so by embracing third-party manufacturers and developers, consumers will naturally get more choice.
+To truly scale their digital assistants, the big tech firms have had to open up access to third-party hardware makers — the Google Assistant SDK launched for developers and device makers in the U.S. last April and was expanded to several more markets a few weeks back.
+It’s unlikely that Google would have launched an alarm clock with a snooze button on it, but embracing third-party manufacturers and developers means consumers will naturally get more choices.

-“The smart home market is growing at an incredible pace over the next five years,” noted Gary Schultz, director of product and business development at iHome.
+“The smart home market is growing at an incredible pace over the next five years,” predicted Gary Schultz, director of product and business development at iHome.
 “Much of that growth is being fueled by the proliferation of smart home devices from brands like iHome that offer products that support popular smart home platforms like Google Assistant.”

-The iGV1 will go on sale in the U.S. “soon” with a recommended retail price of $139.99.
+The iGV1 will go on sale in the U.S. “soon.”